 Keep track of your progress

-Keep track of your progress creating a To-Do list for each project and crossing off tasks as you complete them.
+Keep track of your progress by creating a To-Do list for each project and crossing off tasks as you complete them.
 You can also keep track of your progress using notes and reminders.

 Allow for flexibility